PawelGrzeszek/RPSApi/README.md

 This is an Api used to controll player and game.

-To enter api documentation add /api-docs to the url.
+To enter api documentation add /api-docs to the local environment url(for expample http://localhost:3001/api-docs/#/).